katamaran-project/sail-backend/README.md

 sail -plugin _build/default/src/sail_katamaran_backend/sail_plugin_katamaran.cmxs ...
 ```

-Either way, the `-ok` option of `sail` should print "ok." if the backend is
-installed/the plugin loaded.
+Either way, the `-katamaran-check` option of `sail` should print "Katamaran plugin is functioning correctly" if the backend is installed/the plugin loaded.

 Katamaran